Mehedi282/Learning-got-and-github/README.md

-# What's up!
+# What's up people!

 This repository is All about learning with git and github .
-And pull.
+And its a git pull request